Varanasi City – Spiritual Capital of India

 Varanasi City Sacred Place for Hindus

-Varanasi city is one of the seven holiest cities in India and also known as Kashi and Benaras.
-Benaras is the city of Moksha for Hindus since the centuries.
-The Varanasi city is one of the twelve Jyotir Linga sites and has one Sakthi Peethas and most popular pilgrimages to the Hindus.
-The Hindus believe that who die and cremated here, those got the salvation, which is the main concept of Hinduism.
+Varanasi is one of India’s seven holiest cities, known as Kashi and Benaras.
+Benaras has been the City of Moksha for Hindus for centuries.
+The Varanasi city is one of the twelve Jyotir Linga sites and has one Sakthi Peethas and the most famous pilgrimages to the Hindus.
+The Hindus believe those who die and are cremated here get salvation, which is the central concept of Hinduism.

-The City also the abode of Lord Shiva, the temple situated on the banks of River Ganges.
+The City is also the abode of Lord Shiva, the temple on the River Ganges’s banks.
 The pilgrims make the bath in the River Ganges.
-The Hindus believe that those who made the bath in the sacred Ganges those sins washed away from their lives and turn as the purified people.
-The pundits said that who sacrificed and chanted here will get the graces of Lord Shiva thousand times more than those good deeds performed at other places because of the power of that place.
-The people believed that three nights of fasting in the spiritual city can reap your rewards of many thousands of lifetimes of asceticism!
+The Hindus believe that those who made the bath in the sacred Ganges had those sins washed away from their lives and turned into purified people.
+The pundits said that those who sacrificed and chanted here would get the graces of Lord Shiva a thousand times more than those good deeds performed at other places because of the power of that place.
+The people believed that three nights of fasting in the spiritual City could reap the rewards of many thousands of lifetimes of asceticism!

 Varanasi History

 Varanasi city is more than 3000 years old and one of the oldest cities in the world.
-Many temples occupied at every corner of the city and every temple has its own spiritual history and also narrated about the importance of the temples in Hindu Puranas.
-But most of the temples demolished during the Muslim rulers in medieval times.
-But the devotees rebuilt Jyotirlinga Visvanatha temple in 1776, dedicated to Lord Shiva.
-The Well Jnana Vapi, another attractive holy place, the devotees believed that Lord Shiva has been dug in this well.
-Another most popular pilgrimage spots of Varanasi are the Ganga Ghats.
-In ancient place and at present also these Ganga Ghats are the centres of music and learning.
-Every day the priests offer the poojas to the sacred River Ganges for purifying all the sins of the devotees.
+Many temples are occupied every corner of the town, and every temple has its spiritual history and also narrates the importance of the temples in Hindu Puranas.
+But most of the temples were demolished by the Muslim rulers in medieval times.
+But the devotees rebuilt the Jyotirlinga Visvanatha temple in 1776, dedicated to Lord Shiva.
+The devotees believed Lord Shiva had been dug in the Well Jnana Vapi, another attractive holy place.
+Another popular pilgrimage spots in Varanasi are the Ganga Ghats.
+In ancient areas and at present,o these Ganga Ghats are the centres of music and learning.
+Every day the priests offer the poojas to the sacred River Ganges to purify all the devotees’ sins.

 The Old Varanasi History

-The old city is very famous for its muslin, silk fabrics, perfumes and various sculptures.
-Some of the historical figures 23 rd Jain Tirthankara lived in the city and Gautama Buddha also spent many days in Varanasi city.
-During the period of Kashi kings, Varanasi was the capital city of their dynasty.
-Many historical kings ruled this city and treated this place very sacred.
+The old City is famous for its muslin, silk fabrics, perfumes and various sculptures.
+Some historical figures 23, rd Jain Tirthankara lived in the town, and Gautama Buddha also spent many days in Varanasi city.
+During the period of the Kashi kings, Varanasi was the capital city of their dynasty.
+Many historical kings ruled this City and treated this place very sacred.
 During the period of Adi Shankara, Varanasi city thrived with religious importance.

-During the period of Qutb-ud-din-Aibak, he ordered the soldiers to destroy the city and temples.
-Due to his orders, the soldiers demolished thousands of the temples and religious monuments in 1194 A.D.
-Some of the other ancient temples also destroyed in 1496 A.D.
-Even after facing such difficulties, Varanasi had been maintained the cultural activities and religious rituals.
-The saints and Poets Kabir Das, Ravidas and Guru Nanak Dev had visited the place during the celebrations of the religious festival.
+During Qutb-ud-din-Aibak, he ordered the soldiers to destroy the City and temples.
+Due to his orders, the soldiers demolished thousands of temples and religious monuments in 1194 A.D.
+Some of the other ancient temples were also destroyed in 1496 A.D.
+Despite facing such difficulties, Varanasi maintained its cultural activities and religious rituals.
+The saints and Poets Kabir Das, Ravidas and Guru Nanak Dev visited the place during the religious festival celebrations.
 The famous Mughal emperor improved greater around the 16th century.
 He also constructed some new temples of Lord Vishnu and Lord Shiva.

 Spiritual and Cultural Activities in Varanasi city